 Detailed information: From Provence to Burgundy, a 12 day-tour*

 Day 1: Welcome to Provence

 After being picked up at the train station of Orange, you will comfortably settle in your Provençal B&B in the picturesque town of Vaison-la-Romaine, our home for the next three nights.
-We will meet as a group this afternoon to review the tour and get acquainted with each other before taking a stroll through the old Roman town, and enjoying our first evening meal together.
+We will take a stroll through the old Roman town before enjoying our first evening meal together.

 Day 2: Roman Provence